 Making sure your team members are familiar with your brand’s voice requires education and orientation when new hires start.
 Understanding the specific ways of your organization does not need to be time-consuming.

-Hipporello offers a convenient quick text function, which allows customer service agents to reply to customers with previously agreed-upon messages.
+Hipporello Service Desk offers a convenient quick text function, which allows customer service agents to reply to customers with previously agreed-upon messages.

 The Quick Text feature gives new staff the confidence that they are responding in the most appropriate manner.
 It also ensures that time is saved that would otherwise be spent typing out messages.